divyaabaghel1509/customer-profit-margin-analysis/README.md

-Customer Profit Margin Analysis
+Customer Profit Margin Analysis 📊💼
-Project Overview
+Project Overview 🔍
-This project focuses on analyzing profit margins across different customer types: Corporate, Consumer, Small Business, and Home Office.
-The analysis aims to uncover significant differences in profit margins and provide insights into trends.
+This project explores profit margin trends across various customer types: Corporate, Consumer, Small Business, and Home Office.
+The objective is to identify significant differences in profit margins, analyze the data distributions, and derive actionable insights for business strategies.

-Key Features
+Key Highlights ✨
 Exploratory Data Analysis (EDA):

-Data cleaning and preprocessing (handling missing values, type conversions).
+Data cleaning, missing value handling, and type conversion.

-Visualizations of profit margin distributions for each customer type.
+Visualized distributions of profit margins for each customer segment.

+Created histograms, boxplots, and KDE plots for deeper insights.

+Statistical Testing 🧑‍🔬:

+Shapiro-Wilk Test: Checked the normality of profit margin data.

+Mann-Whitney U Test: Compared profit margins between Corporate and Consumer customer groups to test for significant differences.

+Visualizations 🎨:

+Custom histograms and boxplots for each customer segment.

-Boxplots, histograms, and KDE plots to analyze distribution.
+KDE (Kernel Density Estimation) plots to show the smooth distribution.

+Seaborn, Matplotlib, and Pandas used for clear and interactive visualizations.

+Technologies Used 🛠️
+Python 🐍

+Libraries:

+Pandas (Data Processing)

+Seaborn (Visualization)

+Matplotlib (Visualization)

+SciPy (Statistical Tests)

+Steps Taken 📝
+Data Preprocessing:

+Cleaned the dataset by handling missing values.

+Converted columns to appropriate data types.

+Exploratory Data Analysis (EDA):

+Plotted histograms and boxplots to analyze the distribution of Profit Margin across different customer types.

 Statistical Testing:

-Shapiro-Wilk test to check the normality of profit margins.
+Used Shapiro-Wilk test to check for normality in data distribution.

-Mann-Whitney U Test to compare profit margins between Corporate and Consumer customers, identifying significant differences.
+Applied the Mann-Whitney U test to compare profit margins between Corporate and Consumer.

-Data Visualizations:
+Data Visualization:

-Customized histograms, boxplots, and KDE plots to provide clear insights into the profit margin trends.

-Use of Seaborn, Matplotlib, and Pandas for effective data visualization.

-Technologies Used
-Python

-Libraries: Pandas, Seaborn, Matplotlib, SciPy

-Statistical Analysis: Shapiro-Wilk Test, Mann-Whitney U Test

-Steps Taken
-Data Cleaning: Removed missing values and ensured correct data types.

-Exploratory Data Analysis (EDA): Analyzed and visualized data distributions.

-Statistical Testing: Checked normality and performed hypothesis testing.

-Visualization: Created meaningful plots to present the findings.
+Created interactive plots using Seaborn and Matplotlib to visually represent the insights.

-Conclusion
-The analysis aims to provide insights into how profit margins differ across customer segments and whether these differences are statistically significant.
+Analysis Insights 🔎
+Profit Margin Distribution:

+Visualizations reveal varying trends and distributions of profit margins across customer types.

+Significant Differences:

+The Mann-Whitney U test suggests whether profit margins differ significantly between Corporate and Consumer customer types.